Denominators in cluster algebras of affine type: Wings

 \section{Wings}

 For this section assume that $H$ is a tame hereditary algebra.
 We state some properties and results concerning regular objects in the cluster category of $H$.

 Recall that a module $M$ over an algebra $A$ is known as a \emph{brick} if it is exceptional and $\End_A(M)=k$.
 In fact, it is known that if $A$ is hereditary, every exceptional $A$-module is a brick.
 We say that an object $M$ in the cluster category $\C$ is a \emph{$\C$-brick} if $M$ is exceptional with $\End_{\C}(M)=k$.

+For an indecomposable exceptional regular module $M$, we can consider the full subcategory $\W_{M}$ of the abelian category $\T_M$, where the objects are all subfactors of $M$ formed inside $\T_M$.
+This is called the {\em wing} of $M$.
+The indecomposable objects in $\W_{M}$ form a full subquiver of the AR-quiver shaped as a triangle with vertices given by the unique quasi-simple with a non-zero map to $M$, the unique quasi-simple which $M$ has a non-zero map to, and $M$ itself.

+Suppose that $\ql M = t$.
+We consider $\W_{M}$ as an abelian category equivalent to $\mod \Lambda_t$, where $\Lambda_t$ is the hereditary algebra given as the path algebra of a quiver of Dynkin type $A_t$, with linear orientation; see \cite{ring}.
+The module $M$ is a projective and injective object in $\W_{M}$, and a tilting object in $\W_M$ has exactly $t$ indecomposable direct summands.

 The following lemma summarizes some well-known facts, including the fact that there are bricks in the cluster category of $H$ which are not $\C$-bricks.

-\begin{lemma} Let $M,N$ be regular exceptional indecomposable modules in a tube $\T$ of rank $t>1$ in $\C_H$. \begin{itemize} \item[(a)]~\cite{bmr2} The object $M$ is not a $\C$-brick if and only if $\ql M = t-1$ \item[(b)] Any cluster-tilting object in $\C_H$ contains at most one object from each tube which is not a $\C$-brick. \item[(c)] If $\ql M = t-1$ then the following are equivalent: \begin{itemize} \item[(i)] $\Hom_H(M,N) \neq 0$ \item[(ii)] $\dim \Hom_H(M,N) = 1$ \item[(iii)] $\dim \Hom_{\C}(M,N) = 2$ \item[(iv)] $N \not \in \W_{\tau M}$ \end{itemize} \end{itemize} \end{lemma}
+\begin{lemma} Let $M,N$ be regular exceptional indecomposable modules in a tube $\T$ of rank $t+1>1$ in $\C_H$. \begin{itemize} \item[(a)]~\cite{bmr2} The object $M$ is not a $\C$-brick if and only if $\ql M = t$ \item[(b)] Any cluster-tilting object in $\C_H$ contains at most one object from each tube which is not a $\C$-brick. \item[(c)] If $\ql M = t$ then the following are equivalent: \begin{itemize} \item[(i)] $\Hom_H(M,N) \neq 0$ \item[(ii)] $\dim \Hom_H(M,N) = 1$ \item[(iii)] $\dim \Hom_{\C}(M,N) = 2$ \item[(iv)] $N \not \in \W_{\tau M}$ \end{itemize} \end{itemize} \end{lemma}

 \begin{proof} For (c), see~\cite{ring} for the fact that $\dim \Hom_H(M,N) \leq 1$, and the fact that $\Hom_H(M,N) \neq 0$ if and only if $\Hom_H(N, \tau^2 M) \neq 0$ if and only if $N \not \in \W_{\tau M}$.
 We have